GitauHarrison/notes/web_development/personal_blog/display_user_comments.md

 {% endblock %}
 ```

-We have used the `for` loop to get all the available comments.
+We have used the `for` loop to get all the available comments from `posts` variable.
+I will discuss this variable in a minute below.

 ### Query the Database for Comments